seanb113/24-frontend/README.md

 - Fork and clone this repo and [the backend repo](https://github.com/adybas/JS-24-Game-Backend)

-- first cd into the js-24-game-backend directory in the backend repo
+- First cd into the js-24-game-backend directory in the backend repo
   - Run `$ rails db:create`
   - Run `$ rails db:migrate`
   - Run `$ rails server`